Call 844-707-8800

 Truth #4: Being an insurance agent requires having thick skin.

 So, develop self-care habits — exercise, talk to friends and family, meditate — and learn how to let things go.
+You’ll have plenty of opportunities to practice your ability to rebound from rejection and stay positive—and only you can decide if you want to view that as a good thing or a bad thing.

 The truth about being an insurance agent is there will always be another opportunity to help someone who will appreciate your guidance.
 They’ll recognize the value in having the right coverage, and you’ll earn a loyal customer.